Charleston, West Virginia Dog Bite Attorney

 Additional Dog Bite Diseases

 Rabies is not the only disease one should fear from a dog bite, although it is the most serious.
 Dogs can also carry harmful bacteria in their mouths and saliva that can lead to various diseases in humans.
 For many reasons, it’s imperative to seek medical attention for dog bites as soon as possible.
 A doctor can appropriately disinfect the wound to prevent harmful illnesses.
-Here are four dog bite diseases to be aware of:
+Here are four more diseases to be aware of:

 - Capnocytophaga – These bacteria live in the mouths of cats and dogs, and they can spread to humans via bites and scratches.
 People with weakened immune systems are at a greater risk of contracting illness through Capnocytophaga bacteria.
 This type of infection can cause blistering or pus around the wound, fever, diarrhea, vomiting, headache, and muscle pain.
 Various antibiotics can help defeat this virus in humans.